Sake kasu: Other food that uses sake kasu

 Sake kasu can be purchased in packages at grocery stores and supermarkets in Japan.
 Japanese home cooks use it as an ingredient to make food such as bread, cakes, and ice cream.
 In addition, Kasu senbei is a snack created by toasting a flatted piece of sake kasu on a grill.
 Sake kasu can also be used to make narazuke, which is a winter melon that has been heavily salted and marinated in sake kasu.
 It is a well-known local product in Nara Prefecture.
 Amazake is a traditional Japanese drink.
 The drink is sweet in flavor and has a creamy texture.
 There is a non-alcoholic and alcoholic version of the drink.
 The alcoholic version uses sake kasu as a main ingredient for the drink.
 The non-alcoholic version uses rice and rice koji as the main ingredient of the drink.
 Amazake that uses rice koji as one of the main ingredients is more nutritious than amazake that uses sake kasu as the main ingredient.
-The rice koji version of amazake has similar nutritious value as an IV drip, including glucose, vitamin B1, B2 and B6, dietary fiber, glutamine, folic acid, and ferulic acid.
-The amazake that uses rice koji has also been called “IV drip to drink”.
+The rice koji version of amazake contains nutrients including glucose, vitamin B1, B2 and B6, dietary fiber, glutamine, folic acid, and ferulic acid.
+The amazake that uses rice koji has also been called "IV drip to drink".